PKuebler/ggj17/README.md

 Player one moves his char with w, a, s, d and triggers his wave by press the t, f, g ,h keys.

-Player two moves his char with o, k, l, ö and triggers his wave by press the arrow keys.
+Player two moves his char with i, j, k, l and triggers his wave by press the arrow keys.